 Farm workers and R.J.
 Reynolds

-In 2004, the Farm Labor Organizing Committee (FLOC) won the largest union contract in the history of NC, gaining protections for approximately 8,000 farm workers.
+In 2004, the Farm Labor Organizing Committee (FLOC) won the largest union contract in the history of NC, gaining protections for approximately 8,000 farm workers working in the cucumber industry.
 Now FLOC is leading a campaign to defend the rights of thousands of other farm workers in NC, many of whom work in the tobacco fields.
+Read more.

-For over a year, FLOC has been seeking to meet with the R.J.
+For over three years, FLOC sought an opportunity to meet with the R.J.
 Reynolds Tobacco Company to discuss conditions for farm workers.
 Based in Winston-Salem, NC, R.J.
 Reynolds is the second-largest tobacco company in the U.S. producing one in every three cigarettes sold here.
 While farm workers are not directly employed by the company, it is uniquely positioned to bring about significant changes in North Carolina’s tobacco fields.
 R.J.
 Reynolds needs to acknowledge its responsibility for the workers who pick its tobacco and talk with FLOC.